netdata/netdata/health/REFERENCE.md

 red: NUMBER
 ```

-#### Alarm lines `warn` and `crit`
+#### Alert lines `warn` and `crit`

-Define the expression that triggers either a warning or critical alarm.
+Define the expression that triggers either a warning or critical alert.
 These are optional, and should evaluate to
 either true or false (or zero/non-zero).

 The format uses Netdata's [expressions syntax](#expressions).